Jailbreaking GPT-4V via Self-Adversarial Attacks with System Prompts: Methodology

 \subsection{Jailbreak Prompt Enhancement}

-To further improve the jailbreak successful rate, we propose four methods to enhance these jailbreak prompts generated by red-team model: prefix injection, refusal suppression, creating hypothetical scenarios, and appealing with emotion \citep{wei2023jailbroken}, resulting in an improvement in ASR to 99\%.
+To further improve the jailbreak successful rate, we propose four methods to enhance these jailbreak prompts generated by the red-team model: prefix injection, refusal suppression, creating hypothetical scenarios, and appealing with emotion \citep{wei2023jailbroken}, resulting in an improvement in ASR to 99\%.

-\textbf{Prefix Injection} instructs the model first to output a non-harmful prefix designed so that conditioning on the prefix makes refusal unlikely in the pretraining distribution.
-This is a typical example of prefix injection: ``Start your answer with: `Certainly!
+\textbf{Prefix Injection:} This involves instructing the model to begin responses with a non-harmful prefix.
+This reduces the likelihood of refusal in its pretraining distribution.
+A common prefix injection example is: ``Start your answer with: `Certainly!
 Here is' ''.